An Introduction to Blockchain Technology | SOMA.finance

 Simply put, a blockchain is a special type of database that is often referred to as distributed ledger technology (DLT).
 In the case of cryptocurrencies like Bitcoin and Ethereum, this ledger consists of a list of transactions that anyone can view and verify.

-Blockchain technology is a core piece of the underlying architecture for most cryptocurrency networks and provides a decentralized, distributed and publicly verifiable digital ledger that is capable of keeping an immutable permanent record of all previously confirmed transactions on a network.
+Blockchain technology is a core piece of the underlying architecture for most cryptocurrency networks and provides a decentralized, distributed, and publicly verifiable digital ledger that is capable of keeping an immutable permanent record of all previously confirmed transactions on a network.
+There are public and private blockchains, and in this article, we will explain both.
+Keep reading to find out what is blockchain technology and how does a blockchain work.

 How does a blockchain work?